jamesiarmes/jamesiarmes.github.io/_posts/2023-03-19-aws-public-private-network-architecture.md

 will still operate.
 Multiple gateways will require one route table for each private subnet.

+{% aside {"type":"note", "icon":"<i class=\"fa-solid fa-sticky-note\"></i>"} %}
-_Note: If your NAT Gateway is in a different availability zone than your resources, you will be charged higher data transfer fees._
+If your NAT Gateway is in a different availability zone than your resources, you will be charged higher data transfer fees.
+{% endaside %}

 Regardless of the number of route tables you end up with, they will each need the following routes: